cloudmesh/cloudmesh-manual/docs-source/source/installation/install-mongo.rst

 To uninstall, please terminate the running MongoDB service (if applicable), *then* delete it.
 To stop the service, open Task Manager and confirm the status = `Stopped`.
-If it is not stoppe, please do so.
+If it is not stopped, please do so.
 To delete it, run the following as an administrator from the command line: